Travel Guide: Best Things to Do and Eat in Pulau Tioman, Pahang, Malaysia

 b) Renting a Scooter

 It costs RM $ 70 to rent a motorbike or a scooter for one day if you want to explore the whole village.
-However, this option limits you to explore all of Tioman Island due to obstruction from forest and hill which prevent you from driving freely.
+However, this option limits you to explore all of Tioman Island due to obstruction from forest and hills which prevent you from driving freely.
 The motorbike rental costs only RM $ 35 in Tekek Village and there are a few shops there offering at this price.
 To save some money, please walk and rent a motorbike over there.

 c) Taking a Taxi Boat